East Northamptonshire District Council elections

 East Northamptonshire District Council in Northamptonshire, England was elected every four years.
 After the last boundary changes in 2007, 40 councillors were elected from 22 wards.
 The district was abolished in 2021, with the area becoming part of North Northamptonshire.

 Political control

-From the first election to the council in 1973 until its abolition in 2021, political control of the council was held by the following parties:
+The first election was held in 1973.
+The council then acted as a shadow authority alongside the outgoing authorities until 1 April 1974 when it formally came into being.
+From 1974 until its abolition in 2021, political control of the council was as follows:

 Leadership

 The leaders of the council from 2009 until the council's abolition in 2021 were: